Tricel Sewage Treatment Plant Problem & Solution

 - Installation of the air main from the air blower to the Tricel sewage treatment plant;

-- Installation of a new 110mm diameter discharge drain to the receiving watercourse, including for the installation of a headwall;
+- Installation of a new 110mm diameter discharge drain to the roadside ditch;

-On completion of the ancillary works Mantair commissioned the Tricel sewage treatment plant, including setting of air valves, checking all pipe work joints and viewing the discharge into the final discharge chamber.
+On completion of the ancillary works, we commissioned the Tricel sewage treatment plant, including setting of air valves, checking all pipe work joints and viewing the discharge into the final discharge chamber.